ory/sdk/clients/kratos/java/docs/PublicApi.md

 Initialize Registration Flow for browsers

 This endpoint initializes a browser-based user registration flow.
 Once initialized, the browser will be redirected to &#x60;selfservice.flows.registration.ui_url&#x60; with the flow ID set as the query parameter &#x60;?flow&#x3D;&#x60;.
-If a valid user session exists already, the browser will be redirected to &#x60;urls.default_redirect_url&#x60; unless the query parameter &#x60;?refresh&#x3D;true&#x60; was set.  :::note  This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).  :::  More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).
+If a valid user session exists already, the browser will be redirected to &#x60;urls.default_redirect_url&#x60; unless the query parameter &#x60;?refresh&#x3D;true&#x60; was set.  :::note  This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).  :::  More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```java